Caen's Lair

 "Hey, how busy are you tomorrow night?"

 "Not very?"
 Tump ventured, eyebrows twitching up in suspicion.
-As a kid he had devotedly practiced raising only one of them in the mirror, but he'd never been able to produce a difference greater than a few milimeters.
+As a kid he had devotedly practiced raising only one of them in the mirror, but he'd never been able to produce a difference greater than a few millimeters.

 "Well, when are they done at the house usually?
 You're staying with Rin aren't you?"